 Wood is amazing and exciting and we want it in our houses, right now!
-Many people are such a big fans of wooden surfaces for their houses, or for their workplaces that they use wood in their entire interior design planning and project – wood flooring, furniture, worktops and kitchen countertops, wood everywhere.
+Many people are such big fans of wooden surfaces for their houses, or for their workplaces that they use wood in their entire interior design planning and project – wood flooring, furniture, worktops and kitchen countertops, wood everywhere.
 But as you can imagine, the result is no far from way too overwhelming.
 Do not worry, if you are a true fan of wood, you do not have to stay away from what you like, because wood is the evergreen of interior design and it will always be stylish, elegant and classy, no matter what.
 The only thing you have to do is, however, making sure that your wooden furniture matches your flooring.

 As we have already mentioned, each wooden plank itself looks amazing, but when everything is installed and put together, it may be very overwhelming.
-Because of that having something that works as a buffer is a good idea, no matter if this will be a colorful rug, a cushion on your chair, some kind of decoration on the table, etc. This will help the eye to divide the two wood and don’t feel too overwhelmed.
+Because of that having something that works as a buffer is a good idea, no matter if this will be a colourful rug, a cushion on your chair, some kind of decoration on the table, etc. This will help the eye to divide the two pieces of wood and don’t feel too overwhelmed.

 Avoid having too much

-For a standard-sized house, two to three different wood species, colors or finishes are ok, when everything above this number turns out to look too overwhelming and makes the eyes feel tired.
+For a standard-sized house, two to three different wood species, colours or finishes are ok, when everything above this number turns out to look too overwhelming and makes the eyes feel tired.
 Avoid mixing too many patterns, be them natural or man-made too.
-You still can mix and match, but try to keep everything in one room sticking to one color-scheme, or one texture and finish.
+You still can mix and match, but try to keep everything in one room sticking to one colour-scheme, or one texture and finish.
 Match matt with matt, high gloss with high gloss, rustic with rustic, etc.

 There is something really special about old-looking wood flooring.
 Let’s explore the top five most exciting old styles.